10 Affirming Reasons to Live a Simple Life With Less Stress

 Somehow, out of the darkness, I was able to whisper to my husband the hardest words I’ve ever uttered, “Help me.”

 The first weeks and months of treatment were incredibly difficult.
 I wasn’t crazy, I didn’t want to be prescribed anti-depressants, I certainly didn’t want to sit in a room with a stranger for two hours a week discussing my feelings.
 I just wanted to feel normal again.
 Actually, I just wanted to feel again.

 The real turning point wasn’t uncovered in my psychiatrist’s office.
 It wasn’t even talking with my husband.
 It was online and completely by accident.
-The digital rabbit hole leads me to Zen Habits and there I discovered the simple living movement.
+The digital rabbit hole leads me to Zen Habits and there I discovered the simple living with less stress movement.